Jacob Christian Schäffer: Other achievements

-Schäffer organised a rich personal cabinet of curiosities, the Schaefferianum Museum, opened to the public and which Goethe (1749–1832) visited in 1786 at the time of the "voyage" which led him to Italy.
+Schäffer organised a rich personal cabinet of curiosities, the Schaefferianum Museum, opened to the public and which Goethe (1749–1832) visited in 1786 at the time of the "voyage", which led him to Italy.
 He was a member of many learned societies such as those of Göttingen, Mannheim, Saint-Petersburg, London and Uppsala.
 He was a corresponding member of the Académie des sciences (Academy of Science) of Paris and joined, in 1757, the Kaiserlich-Carolinische Akademie der Naturforscher, and two years later took part in the foundation of the Bayerischen Akademie der Wissenschaften.
 Schäffer maintained a correspondence with many naturalists including Carl von Linné (1707–1778) and René Antoine Ferchault de Réaumur (1683–1757).
 In Feb 1764 he was elected a fellow of the Royal Society.

-Natural history was not the only field which interested him.
+Natural history was not the only field that interested him.
 He conducted experiments on electricity, colours, and optics.
-He remains famous for his manufacture of prisms and lenses.
+He remains famous for his manufacturing of prisms and lenses.
 He invented an early washing machine, for which he published designs in 1767: Die bequeme und höchstvortheilhafte Waschmaschine.
 His other inventions included a saw and furnaces.
-The paper industry also interested him and between 1765 and 1771 the results of his observations and experiments were published as Versuche und Muster, ohne alle Lumpen oder doch mit einem geringen Zusatze derselben, Papier zu machen.
-It discussed, in particular, the manufacture of paper using various plants such as the poplar, moss and hop, which might not have been used by the paper pulp manufacturers without his experimental work.
+The paper industry also interested him, and between 1765 and 1771, the results of his observations and experiments were published as Versuche und Muster, ohne alle Lumpen oder doch mit einem geringen Zusatze derselben, Papier zu machen.
+It discussed, in particular, the manufacture of paper using various plants, such as the poplar, moss, and hop, which might not have been used by the paper pulp manufacturers without his experimental work.

+In his book Die eingebildeten Wurmer in Zahnen nebst dem vermeyntlichen Hülfsmittel wider dieselben (1757, The Imaginary worms in teeth, with the presumed means of dispensing them), he argued against the contemporary theory that toothache was caused by minute worms.
+It had become a practice among physicians to use means for ridding the worms to cure toothache.
+These approaches included smoked henbane seeds, using hot water in the mouth, and so on.
+The flushed water was claimed to have had the worms in them.
+He examined the debris and found that the so-called worms were henbane seeds.